OntoUML/ontouml-vocabulary-lib/README.md

 given_ontouml_concept = OntoUML.kind

 # Validate if it's a base sortal
+# Checking if the given OntoUML concept is part of the base sortal class stereotypes
 is_base_sortal = given_ontouml_concept in ONTOUML_BASE_SORTAL_CLASS_STEREOTYPES

 # Output the validation result